junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 It asks each Client to compute results needed by protocols in PINE to verify the L2-norm, and then send the results in the submitted vector.
-In this draft, we are specifically interested in the implementation of the statistical zero-knowledge protocol in section 4 of the PINE paper, in the VDAF setting.
+In this draft, we are specifically interested in the implementation of the statistical zero-knowledge protocol in section 4 of {{PINE}}, in the VDAF setting.

-> TODO Add citations for PINE paper once the public link is available.

 The Clients are expected to first encode their real number vectors into a vector of field integers, because all the protocols in PINE are computed and